 Application deadline - Traditional Track Option - June 15/Hybrid Track Option - October 15

-- obtain technical proficiency in all skills necessary to fullfil the role as a dental assistant
+- 2. The student will demonstrate the ability to apply technical proficiency in skills necessary to fulfill their role as a dental health care professional (Psychomotor domain).

-Traditional track option - consists of classes scheduled during the dayime hours and require students to attend all classes in a "seated" format on the Springfeld campus.
+Traditional track option - consists of classes scheduled during the daytime hours and require students to attend all classes in a "seated" format on the Springfield campus.